fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

-Localization errors may occur but the localiztion process will not stop.
-Even after several errors it is still possible to get a successful localization result.
-You should decide on an acceptable threshold for errors and stop localizing when it is reached, again by dismissing the view.
+Localization errors may occur but the localization process will not stop and it is still possible to get a successful localization result.
+You should decide on an acceptable threshold for errors and only stop localizing when it is reached, again by dismissing the view.

 ```swift
 func parkingViewController(_ parkingViewController: FMParkingViewController,